solutionforest/filaletter/filaletter/public/docs/2-features/1-subscribers.md

 ### Unsubscribe Links

-SendPortal can automatically insert unsubscribe links into your templates and campaigns.
+Filaletter can automatically insert unsubscribe links into your templates and campaigns.
 Refer to the templates section for more details.

 When a user clicks the unsubscribe link, they will be directed to a web page to confirm their unsubscription.
 Upon confirmation, they will see a message confirming their unsubscription and an option to resubscribe.